Xubuntu/wiki.xubuntu.org/content/contact.md

 ## Previous leaders

-The previous leaders for Xubuntu are listed on the [[Previous leaders|Previous-Xubuntu-Leaders]] page.
+The previous leaders for Xubuntu are listed on the [Previous leaders](/archive/leaders/) page.

 ## Teams supervised by others